ewelina29/bialjam-app/README.md

-# Image processing
+# BialJam

 Project was created by group for "Teamwork project" class

-Using Python 3.6, Django 1.11
+Uses Python 3.6, Django 1.11

-Learning how create tests, how use Jira, Git and Scrum methods during making project.
+Application supports managing BialJam organization.

+It helps users with creating accounts, teams, managing their bio and games.
+It also provides gallery and any important informationa about contest.